gaioguys/GAIO.jl/docs/src/algorithms/cyclic.md

 W = unstable_set(F, S)
 ```

-If we consider the chain recurrent set we notice that there seem to be some discrete "blobs".
+If we consider the recurrent set we notice that there seem to be some discrete "blobs".
 We may wonder how they interact.

 ```@example 1
-C = chain_recurrent_set(F, W, steps=2)
+C = recurrent_set(F, W, steps=2)
 ```

 ```@example 1